-*When two or more facilitators are usually present, the Second Facilitator will be happy to talk privately if you prefer.*
+*When two or more facilitators are present, the Second Facilitator is able to discuss matters privately if needed.*

-Meeting leaders are gay fathers and volunteers.
+- Meeting leaders are gay fathers and volunteers.
 Please note, they are trained to facilitate discussions; they are not life coaches, marriage counsellors, psychologists, or lawyers.
-They cannot give advice.
-Gay Fathers encourages all men to seek out professional assistance where it may be needed.

 - Mutual respect is expected.
 Predatory or intimidating behaviour will not be tolerated.
 Gay Fathers of Toronto has a Code of Mutual Respect.
 Ask a Facilitator to browse a copy of it if you want more information.
 Talk to a Facilitator or email us confidentially (email@example.com) about anything that offends or concerns you.